LuvBhatia/Interactive_Quiz-Application/README.md

-This is our Fee Project made using Html, Css and Javascipt
+This is our Fee Project made using Html, Css and Javascipt.